AZEIR/Proton-Drive-linux/README.md

 This is an unofficial, personal project.
 Use it at your own risk.
 Always keep important files backed up.

-I've tested this pretty hard — including accidentally nuking my entire Proton Drive folder and recovering from it.
+I've tested this pretty hard including accidentally nuking my entire Proton Drive folder.
 It's working fine for my daily use, but I can't guarantee it'll work perfectly for everyone.

 ---